FIRST AID for forest schools practitioners.

 The course looks at how you may adapt and improvise your own equipment to support your first aid kit.
 We also have first aid kits for sale.

-COURSE CONTENT OF THE OUTDOOR FIRST AID COURSE
+COURSE CONTENT OF THE Forest schools FIRST AID COURSE

 - Vital signs